 When referring to self improvement, I am speaking of soul work, true dragon slaying, the spiritual battle inside every one of us.
 It is a concept unbound by culture, religion or geographical location.
 It is a concept that underlines the very existence of civilization.

 Teaching boys and young men that this struggle is the one that sorts out all other struggles is not easy.
 Most problems in our lives initially appear to be external things that we are victims of.
 This is not the truth.
-When a person sees them self as a victim, they put them self at the mercy of chaos in exchange for temporary sympathy.
-When a person learns to respect chaos for what it is and understand the things they can and can’t control, they seem to find a calm within them self.
+When a person sees their self as a victim, they put their self at the mercy of chaos in exchange for temporary sympathy.
+When a person learns to respect chaos for what it is and understand the things they can and can’t control, they seem to find a calm within their self.
 This is the universal goal, inner peace, transcendence, balance.

 Through my experience I have found the most effective values to anchor oneself to are Respect, Responsibility and Toughness.

 Respect is how you think of things.
 It is the mind.
 Thinking of all things in a manner which gives them dignity, with positive energy towards their right to exist is completely under a persons control.
 All things must be offered this type of thought, whether you agree with them or not.

 Responsibility is how you choose to act.
 It is the mind manifested in the physical world.
 It is body.
 It includes speech as well as action.
 Choosing to speak and act in a manner that is consistent with how you think of things, with positive energy and respect, is also completely under ones control.

 Toughness is what carries you through the journey.
 It is spirit.
 It is the power of indomitable will.
 It takes toughness to be resilient in maintaining positive thought.
 It also takes toughness to push your body through difficult physical action.
 How tough a person is again is completely under their control.

 Be respectful to everyone and everything, because you are responsible for your actions no matter how you feel.
 Be tough, excepting responsibility for all your actions, good and bad, it won’t be easy.